 Tips on using celery

 If you’re using celery in your food, know that you may please some folks and displease others.
-For this reason, it’s best cook them separately if you know you have guests that hate celery.
+For this reason, it’s best to cook them separately if you know you have guests that hate celery.

-For example you can roast them separately, or provide several alternatives if using them with a dip.
+For example, you can roast them separately, or provide several alternatives if using them with a dip.
 Alternatives could be carrots, asparagus, or even cucumber.

 If you like the look and feel of roughly chopped celery but hate the stringy parts, consider blanching them first.
 Drop the celery into boiling water for 5-10 seconds just to soften the outside.

-Remove them from the heat, and right into a an ice bath or at least under cold running water.
+Remove them from the heat, and right into an ice bath or at least under cold running water.
 Now the outside should be soft enough for you to get in with a thin knife and remove the strings.